Algernon Keith-Falconer, 9th Earl of Kintore: Personal life

+He died on 3 March 1930 aged 77 at 10 Park Place, St James Street, London, of acute bronchitis and periurethral abscess and interred on 7 March 1930 at Keith Hall, Inverurie, Aberdeen.
 He was succeeded on the earldom by his second but only surviving son, Arthur.
-Kintore's daughter Lady Ethel Sydney Keith-Falconer, wife of John Baird, 1st Viscount Stonehaven, eventually inherited the earldom.
+Kintore's daughter, Lady Ethel Sydney Keith-Falconer, wife of John Baird, 1st Viscount Stonehaven, eventually inherited the earldom.
+His widow, the dowager Lady Kintore, died at Inverurie, Aberdeen on 21 September 1932.

 Legacy

 Places and other items named for Earl Kintore include: